AnonymousCSResearcher/MathdocClassEntityExplainability/README.md

 WikiDump.py
 ```

-3) The evaluation of the entity linking (comparing eval modes 1-6) can be reproduced via
+3) The evaluation of the entity linking (Table VI for text comparing eval modes 1-6, and Table VII for math ranking formula concept n-grams) can be reproduced via
 ```
 get_evaluation_entity_linking.py
 ```